mvolkmann/blog/src/smalltalk/41-morphic.md

 It assumes that subclasses will not draw outside its bounding rectangle, so no cleanup is necessary.

-Many of the drawing methods are defined in the superclasses `AbstractVectorCanvas` and `MorphicCanvas`.
-Examples include:

-- `arcTo:radius:angleOfXAxis:largeFlag:sweepFlag:`
-- `circleCenter:radius:`
-- `drawString:from:to:atBaseline:font:color:`
-- `ellipseCenter:radius:rotationAngle:
-  - `elipseCenter:` - `Point` where x/y represents the center location
-  - `radius:` - `Point` where x is major axis radius and y is minor axis radius
-  - `rotationAngle:` - `Number` of radians
-- `fillRectangle:color:`
-- `image:at:` (see example below under "Drawing Images")
-- `line:to:width:color:`
-- TODO: Add more!

-For examples of using these methods, see the classes in the category "Morphic ...
-Examples".

-Lines have rounded endpoints by default.
-TODO: Can the line cap be changed to square, butt, or round like in SVG?

 Subclasses of `BoxMorph` should implement the `defaultExtent` method to return the desired size.
 For example: